 Yes.
 We encourage staff from nonprofit organizations, community-based groups, for-profit real estate and community development professionals, as well as government employees, to apply.
 Our programs are designed to equip a broad range of stakeholders with the skills and knowledge needed to advance equitable development in their neighborhoods.

-In-Person: Students must complete and present their final project.
 Online: Once learners have completed the paid online version of the course, Coursera will automatically distribute certificates.

 Yes.
 Upon completion of the course, you will become part of the Building Community Value alumni network, which includes nearly 500 and growing.
 Alumni have access to quarterly networking mixers, as well as ongoing technical assistance and support.